rust-lang/book/src/ch15-00-smart-pointers.md

 The error says this type 'has infinite size'.
 Why is that?
 It's because we've defined `List<T>` to have a variant that is recursive: it holds another value of itself.
 This means Rust can't figure out how much space it needs in order to store a `List<T>` value.
+Let's break this down a bit: first let's look at how Rust decides how much space it needs to store a value of a non-recursive type.
-Let's break this down a bit: recall the `Message` enum we defined in Listing 6-2 when we discussed enum definitions in Chapter 6:
+Recall the `Message` enum we defined in Listing 6-2 when we discussed enum definitions in Chapter 6:

 ```rust
 enum Message {